sebiniemann/Mantella/_includes/descriptions.md

 {% when "configuration-isverbose" %}

-- If set to `true`, the optimisation process prints information on the problem and notable progress to the standard output stream `std::cout`.
+- When set to `true`, the optimisation process prints information on the problem and notable progress to the standard output stream `std::cout`.
-- Default value is `false`
+- The default value is `false`.

 {% include example name=include.signature %}